Full Scholarships available for Master’s degree study in China for students graduating in 2018

-This year Queen Mary University of London is offering at least three full scholarships in association with the China Scholarship Council to students interested in studying at one of our prestigious partner institutions in 2017/2018.
+This year Queen Mary University of London is offering at least three full scholarships in association with the China Scholarship Council to students interested in studying at one of our prestigious partner institutions in China in 2018/19.

 - A programme of Chinese Language study (one year)